Fly to Oslo

 The Villa and Revolver

-Nightclubs don’t get busy until midnight because of the “vorspiel” concept, which sees the leafy suburbs light up with pre-parties, powered by supermarket-bought beer.
+In Oslo, nightclubs don’t get busy until midnight because of the “vorspiel” concept, which sees the leafy suburbs light up with pre-parties, powered by supermarket-bought beer.
 If you don't get invited to a vorspiel (pre-party), head to one of the clubs around Youngstorget when the clock strikes midnight.
 The Villa Dancing regularly welcomes some of the world’s biggest names in electronica to its decks, while nearby Revolver is the place for rock music, beer and sweaty gigs in the intimate basement.

 It’s becoming less and less of a secret that the Norwegian craft beer scene is flourishing, which is also reflected by the number of craft beer pubs popping up in Oslo the later years.
 Crowbar, known just as “Kråka” (the Crow) to most locals, sits among the top places to.
 Offering 20-something quality beers on tap ranging from their own, house-brewed Crow ales to other local and international brands, craft beer enthusiasts will most certainly feel at home here.

-On Sundays there is only one option worth considering.
+If you are staying in Oslo on Sunday there is only one option worth considering.
 Riverside club Blå hosts the Frank Znort quartet on almost every Sunday of the year.
 The Oslo institution starts at 4pm, but you can expect the fun to last well into the night.

 Follow the skinny jeans and whipped blonde haircuts to Grünerløkka for a unique shopping experience of thrift stores combined with luxury boutiques.
 Markveien is where you’ll find one of Oslo’s most interesting shops: the vintage clothing and mod styling of Robot.